WarStylez/WarStylez/Readme.md

 <br />

 Hello, My name is WarStylez.
-I am a bigginer developer ( second year developer ), I am a part of the IDF cyber program.
+I am a beginner developer ( second year developer ), I am a part of the IDF cyber program.
 My dream and goals are to help the world using my skills and knowlage.

 For now, I am working on a few projects.